tamasandor/tamasandor/README.md

   🔧 I love taking apart and fixing electronics, giving them a second chance and helping reduce electronic waste.

   🚗 My journey began with learning car repair in school, but it evolved when I discovered CNC mechanics.
-Now, I'm on a path to mastering software engineering at 42 Wolfsburg.
+Now, I'm on a path to mastering software engineering at <a href="https://42wolfsburg.de/who-are-we/">42Wolfsburg</a>.

   🌐 I'm also an avid language learner.
 I speak fluently one of the hardest language in the world. [🇭🇺] And continuesly improving my vocabulary/knowledge in other languages. [🇺🇸, 🇩🇪, 🇷🇴, 🇷🇺, 🇦🇱]